josesamos/starschemar/README.md

-**Based on this package, the [`rolap`](https://CRAN.R-project.org/package=rolap) package has been developed, which incorporates the main functionalities for which `starschemar` was initially intended, with a new data model defined with the aim of facilitating its maintenance and evolution.**
+**Based on this package, the [`rolap`](https://CRAN.R-project.org/package=rolap) package has been developed.
+It incorporates the main functionalities for which `starschemar` was initially intended and it has a new data model defined with the aim of facilitating its maintenance and evolution.**

 # starschemar